hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 I don't know at this moment how will come sound, is just my idea by now, one key question is if sound will be available on console, to test notes, so we can compose any melody much more easy, if not then will have to make some sound mockup script to test sound alone.

 [15:02:27](#vQU_Nu8KDSMtIC0zjUWLb6cWsvDKFi8dLpHX76dahgk) <planetsizecpu (Jose Luis)>:
-There are different strategies to finish each level, in this L30 after loading some gold bags, we can throw away the gold down to the elevator hole, and and form a gold heap at the bottom, later we throw   the wheelbarrow and that's all Ì†ΩÌ∏Ñ
+There are different strategies to finish each level, in this L30 after loading some gold bags, we can throw away the gold down to the elevator hole, and and form a gold heap at the bottom, later we throw   the wheelbarrow and that's all üòÑ

 [15:02:52](#ejdsugjb6CUxU-_ttjfNtJSPlG2zPL4SDYPOeJVtxJQ) <planetsizecpu (Jose Luis)>:
 [![cavetest302.gif](https://files.gitter.im/55b1d8290fc9f982beaacceb/Thvi/thumb/cavetest302.gif)](https://files.gitter.im/55b1d8290fc9f982beaacceb/Thvi/cavetest302.gif)

 [15:05:20](#oDqOyJUKiZs_xWKIH56KmRduv_qovarOOk3cJN-taUg) <planetsizecpu (Jose Luis)>:
-* There are different strategies to finish each level, in this L30 after loading some gold bags, we can throw away the gold down to the elevator hole, and and form a gold heap at the bottom, later we throw   the wheelbarrow and the gold loads by contact, that's all Ì†ΩÌ∏Ñ
+* There are different strategies to finish each level, in this L30 after loading some gold bags, we can throw away the gold down to the elevator hole, and and form a gold heap at the bottom, later we throw   the wheelbarrow and the gold loads by contact, that's all üòÑ

 [19:43:39](#X_eV8swFvm5Dc1Ueofv0DF0WA6tHm7gD2O_8EVWIZIM) <greggirwin (Gregg Irwin)>:
 @chunes3 how I often start is by writing the VID code manually first, just a small bit, so I can see what I want the data to look like that I'm going to generate.
 Then build the pieces to generate one item. e.g. the set-word (name), style, and facets.
 With that,  you're pretty much done and just have to assemble the parts and drive it from other data.